roman-milk/roman-milk.github.io/a-summer-with-gina.md

  "Lift me," the girl gurgled, looking at the man once again.
 "Use your arms.
 Lift me up and down on it.
 Fuck me."

  I vaguely wondered how much strength it would take to satisfy the girl's demand when the young man complied with Gina's instruction.
 Not much, probably; she was only tiny, and it seemed to be well within the boy's capabilities.
-Report_Story #3